Birama Ndoye: Club career

 He grew up in Dakar with the dream of being a professional footballer.
 His father wanted him to make studies, but joined the junior club of "L'étoile sportive de Dakar", and his good performances made him climb to the professional team.

 To continue his progression, Ndoye left his continent and family, and went in Europe.
 He made a few tests in Italian (Parma & Empoli) but they could not find a deal.
 FC Sion give him his chance and he joined the M21 team.
 The number 34 made about 20 games in Promotion League and scored two goals.
 He made his Swiss Super League debut at 25 May 2013 against FC Thun.
 He played the full game.

 On 7 July 2022, Ndoye joined Saudi Arabian club Al-Arabi.

+International career

+Born in Senegal, Ndoye is Mauritanian by descent.
+He debuted with the Mauritania national team in a 3–1 2023 Africa Cup of Nations qualification loss to DR Congo on 24 March 2023.